 In order that the officers may be properly educated, the Committee strongly recommend the establishment of a school of instruction, in which the Commandant and the other Staff Officers shall perform the duties of instructors, each officer being required to go through a course of instruction suitable to the branch of the service in which he is serving, for which they should be granted certificates of proficiency.
-The Committee also recommend that, as necessary adjuncts to the school of instruction, there should be established, in some convenient position in Brisbane, under the control of the Commandant, a military library and reading and lecture rooms; and that a small annual grant should be made to provide for the purchase of books and other expenses in connection with the reading room.
+The Committee also recommend that, as necessary adjuncts to the school of instruction, there should be established, in some convenient position in Brisbane, under the control of the Commandant, a military library and reading and lecture rooms; and that a small annual grant should be made to provide for the library and reading and either expenses in correction with the reading room.
+Much good would also result purchase of books and other expenses in connection with the reading room.
 Much good would also result if lectures and discussions on military subjects were encouraged.